jesusvallejo/MIR3G_RECOVERY/README.txt

 4. way launcher does not work

-windows may have flashed it as a virus, it is not and if you want you can check it at https://github.com/littlebalup/WAY-launchers and compile it your self
+windows may have flagged it as a virus, it is not and if you want you can check it at https://github.com/littlebalup/WAY-launchers and compile it your self